Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     3. Click the upper arrow button to  deploy it
 4. Create/Update Linked services:
     1. Click **New Compute**, choose ***Azure ML***,  replay the content in the editor with  the content in [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json), replace  the content in "mlEndpoint" and "apikey" with  the real value in the "Train Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
 You can check the value from your memo in the Azure Machine learning Web service part.
-    2. Click **AzureMLLinkedService**, copy  the content in [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
+    2. Click **AzureMLLinkedService**, remove the content in the editor, copy  the content in [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
 5. Create datasets
     1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [TrainedModelBlob.json](resource/AzureDataFactoryRetrain/TrainedModelBlob.json) to the editor, and click the upper arrow button to  deploy it
     1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with the content in [AzureSqlDWInputUserRetrain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputUserRetrain.json) to the editor, and click the upper arrow button to  deploy it